rtherien/commerce-docs-demo-environment/README.md

 npx serve .
 ```

 Open `http://localhost:8000` in your browser.
+You'll be redirected to the sports store demo.

 ---